The curriculum consists of five parts (click or scroll down to read):

 The course aims to unpack globalization as a theoretical concept and as a set of political practices constitutive of international relations in the 21st century.
 It does so by presenting globalisation from an ideational viewpoint, i.e. as a set of concepts, theories, and ideas; by covering the issues of agency with a focus on different global actors, norms and policy outcomes; by studying intellectual and institutional resistance to globalisation.
 Finally, it gets into the debate on alternative scenarios for the global world in the years to come.

-Click here to see the IRRS programme in the Study Information System (SIS)
+Click here to see the DG programme in the Study Information System (SIS)

 Do you have a question about the programme?
-Contact us: irrs [ät] ut.ee (irrs[at]ut.ee)
+Contact us: democracy [ät] ut.ee (democracy[at]ut.ee)